Determination of the day of the week: Concepts

-The basic approach of nearly all of the methods to calculate the day of the week begins by starting from an 'anchor date': a known pair (such as 1 January 1800 as a Wednesday), determining the number of days between the known day and the day that you are trying to determine, and using arithmetic modulo 7 to find a new numerical day of the week.
+The basic approach of nearly all of the methods to calculate the day of the week begins by starting from an "anchor date": a known pair (such as 1 January 1800 as a Wednesday), determining the number of days between the known day and the day to determine, and using arithmetic modulo 7 to find a new numerical day of the week.

 One standard approach is to look up (or calculate, using a known rule) the value of the first day of the week of a given century, look up (or calculate, using a method of congruence) an adjustment for the month, calculate the number of leap years since the start of the century, and then add these together along with the number of years since the start of the century, and the day number of the month.
-Eventually, one ends up with a day-count to which one applies modulo 7 to determine the day of the week of the date.
+Eventually, applying modulo 7 to the day count allows determining the day of the week of that date.

 Some methods do all the additions first and then cast out sevens, whereas others cast them out at each step, as in Lewis Carroll's method.
-Either way is quite viable: the former is easier for calculators and computer programs, the latter for mental calculation (it is quite possible to do all the calculations in one's head with a little practice).
+Either way can have practical use: the former is easier for calculators and computer programs, whereas the latter is easier for mental calculation.
 None of the methods given here perform range checks, so unreasonable dates will produce erroneous results.